JanM321/esphome-lg-controller/README.md

 This controller is written to be the main/only wired controller connected to the AC.
 LG calls this the "master" controller.
 I haven't tested connecting a second controller in slave mode.

+Wired controllers using the new protocol are 'dumb' in that they only send and receive settings and current temperature.
+The HVAC unit decides when to start/stop active cooling/heating etc based on this.
+That said, it should be possible to use a fake temperature sensor to influence this behavior but I haven't tested this.

 The LG ThinQ app and (IR) remote control still work.
 The AC unit will synchronize settings with the wall controller.

 See [protocol.md](protocol.md) for notes on the protocol based on reverse engineering behavior of the PREMTB001 controller.